flowscripter/docs/design/domain-model-concepts.md

 ### Scripting

-A Javascript API exposes access to the Flowscripter framework library.
+A Javascript API exposes access to the Flowscripter runtime.

 A core part of this API is a flow based processing model.

 Plugins extend the API with additional processing operators, data models, data stores, payload types and item attribute keys.

-### Runtime
+### CLI

 The core processing is executed within a NodeJS runtime where usage is via a single binary executable CLI.
 The CLI provides a REPL scripting environment.

-### Flow Based Processing
+### Flow Based Runtime

 The core runtime provides a generic flow based processing framework (as well as data stores, registry etc.)

 It supports passing items of data of any payload type (e.g. packet, frame) between operators (e.g. codecs) over any kind of link (e.g. in process, shared memory, UDP).

-The flows of data between operators support concepts of stream control items (e.g. EOS) and semantic items (e.g. machine vision results).
+As well as 'essence' data, the flows between operators support concepts of stream control items (e.g. EOS) and semantic items (e.g. machine vision results).

 The links between operators support blocking, leaky or back-pressure semantics.